ilri/csv-metadata-quality/README.md

 # CSV Metadata Quality
 A simple but opinionated metadata quality checker and fixer designed to work with CSVs in the DSpace ecosystem.
+Supports multi-value fields using the standard DSpace value separator ("||").

+Written and tested using Python 3.7.

 ## Checks
 Supports checking the validity of the following metadata elements:

 - ISSN
 - ISBN
+- Multi-value separators

 ## Fixes
 Supports fixing the following metadata issues: